2009 Mitsubishi Eclipse Review

 Rockford Fosgate Audio

-Available in the Sun and Sound Package, along with a sunroof, for around $1,800, this nine-speaker 650-watt Rockford Fosgate audio system features a six-disc, in-dash CD changer that also plays MP3 files (but alas, has no iPod connection).
+Available in the Sun & Sound Package, along with a sunroof, for around $1,800, this nine-speaker 650-watt Rockford Fosgate audio system features a six-disc in-dash CD changer that also plays MP3 files (but, alas, has no iPod connection).

 As has been the case in past Eclipse designs, the interior of the current coupe delivers on the promises made by its sporty exterior.
-An abundance of glass coupled with more interior space goes a long way to alleviating feelings of claustrophobia.
+An abundance of glass, coupled with more interior space, goes a long way toward alleviating feelings of claustrophobia.
 Still, the curved dash is designed with such a slant that it almost seems to give off a sensation of movement.
 Interior fit and finish is tight, and there is hardly a trace of cheap plastic.
 The well-bolstered sport bucket front seats work well for enthusiastic driving, but are still comfy enough for long road trips.
 The side airbag on the passenger's seat has a weight sensor that prevents the bag from deploying when the seat is occupied by a child.
+Available on many competitors and missing from the Eclipse's option list are Bluetooth hands-free communication and an on-board navigation system.

-The Eclipse's standard equipment includes a 162-horsepower four-cylinder engine, five-speed manual transmission, 17-inch five-spoke aluminum alloy wheels with all-season tires, air conditioning, AM/FM stereo with MP3-compatible CD player, cruise control, power windows, power locks, power mirrors, tire-pressure monitoring system, tilt steering wheel and keyless entry.
-Both the GS and GT models have well-bolstered sport seats, with the driver's side having six-way adjustment and adjustable lumbar support.
-Standard safety gear on all models includes driver's and front passenger's front airbags, with a passenger-side occupant-sensing system and seat-belt pretensioners, and front-seat side and side-curtain airbags.
-The GT adds a 263-horsepower V6 engine, six-speed manual transmission, 18-inch alloy wheels, integrated fog lamps, larger rear brakes and traction control.
+The Eclipse GS standard equipment includes a 162-horsepower four-cylinder engine, five-speed manual transmission, 17-inch five-spoke aluminum alloy wheels with all-season tires, air conditioning, AM/FM stereo with MP3-compatible CD player, cruise control, power windows, power locks, power mirrors, tire-pressure monitoring system, tilt steering wheel and keyless entry.
+Both the GS and GT models have well-bolstered sport seats, with the driver's side having adjustable lumbar support.
+Standard safety gear on all models includes driver's and front-passenger's front airbags, with a passenger-side occupant-sensing system, seat-belt pretensioners and front-seat side and side-curtain airbags.
+The GT adds a 265-horsepower V6 engine, six-speed manual transmission, 18-inch alloy wheels, Active Stability Control, rear spoiler, dual exhaust, integrated fog lamps, larger rear brakes and traction control.

 One of the Eclipse's most notable options is the 650-watt Rockford Fosgate audio system featuring nine speakers and a 10-inch long-throw subwoofer.
 It accommodates six CDs or MP3 discs in its in-dash changer.
 Other options of note are arranged in packages.
 The Sun & Sound Package includes power sunroof, steering-wheel audio controls, auto-dimming rear-view mirror, center display with outside temperature and compass and the Rockford Fosgate stereo.
 The GT Premium Sport Package has everything the Sun & Sound Package offers plus heated leather seats, a power driver's seat and automatic climate control.